ashley-ferreira/WACO/README.md

 The last two sections of the notebook also include:
 6. A bonus childrens book on JWST to inspire our future astronomers.
 7. Next steps for the project.

+Please feel free to use and improve this notebook.